dd9jn/rfc4880bis/crypto-refresh.md

 ## OpenPGP CFB Mode {#cfb-mode}

-OpenPGP does symmetric encryption using a variant of Cipher Feedback mode (CFB mode).
+When not using AEAD ({{aead}}), OpenPGP does symmetric encryption using a variant of Cipher Feedback mode (CFB mode).
 This section describes the procedure it uses in detail.
-This mode is what is used for Symmetrically Encrypted Data Packets; the mechanism used for encrypting secret-key material also sometimes uses CFB mode, as described in {{secret-key-encryption}}.
+This mode is what is used for Symmetrically Encrypted Integrity Protected Data Packets (and the dangerously malleable -- and deprecated -- Symmetrically Encrypted Data Packets).
+Some mechanisms for encrypting secret-key material also use CFB mode, as described in {{secret-key-encryption}}.

 In the description below, the value BS is the block size in octets of the cipher.
 Most ciphers have a block size of 8 octets.